Mining in the Lake Tulloch Area

 Another of the early miners in the area was Henry B. Truett, who constructed a ditch from Littlejohn and Clover Creeks (north of present State Route 4) to Scorpion Gulch in 1858.
 In 1860 Truett was assessed for the water ditch, as well as “one of Howland’s portable quartz mills, with six stamps, situated on Ramsey’s Flat” near his residence (Calaveras County Assessment Rolls 1860).

-Ramsey Flat was again worked in the mid-1890s by Oliver Britt and his father-in-law, George Fitch, who obtained an option from George Wright to develop mineral on his Rancho del Rio Estanislao grant.
+Ramsey Flat was again worked in the mid-1890s by Oliver Britt and his father-in-law, George Fitch, who obtained an option from George Wright to develop minerals on his Rancho del Rio Estanislao grant.
 They commenced work at Ramsey Flat, the site of “Hadaway Manor,” but didn’t have much success and soon moved their operations to Scorpion Gulch (Ruppel 1946).

 The 1860s copper boom began with a discovery by H.K.
 Reed, a penniless miner from O’Byrnes Ferry.
 This find created another rush to the southwestern portion of Calaveras County, and prospectors overran the area, locating claims on virtually every possible gossan.
 These flurries of mining activity, both gold and copper, are reflected in the depiction of several mines, ledges, shafts, and claims on period maps (General Land Office 1869, 1870).
-One of these (CA-CAL-1859H), is located in the project area and may be the one depicted on an 1864 map (Handy &Wallace 1864).

 A town, first called Grasshopper City, and then Telegraph City, sprang up on Shirley Creek on the Stockton Road.
 The center of activity, however, was soon transferred to the main Union-Keystone copper lode discovered by Thomas McCarty and William Reed.
 First known as Copper Cañon, the town that sprang up around the mines was named Copperopolis, and rapidly developed into the second-most important copper district in the United States.
 The center of town was destroyed in a conflagration in 1867, and, with the cessations of the Civil War and the need for copper for shell casings, was never completely rebuilt.
 It had, however, for some five or six years, reigned as the most active business and mining community in Calaveras County (Las Calaveras, Vol. XXXI, No. 1:1).

-Chrome was mined in Calaveras County beginning in the 1890s, with several mines located near the project area.
+Chrome was mined in Calaveras County beginning in the 1890s, with several mines located in the area.
 Most of these mines were located in the French Creek area and on the Bowie Ranch, where lump ore was mined intermittently since about 1890.
 The mines on the Bowie Estate operated during 1918 and again in 1942, with about 100 tons of ore mined.
 (Clark 1962:21; Stone 1991:100).

 In 1868, Copperopolis blacksmith Charles Braids discovered asbestos on the west side of Bean Gulch, one of the first chrysotile asbestos deposits to be mined in California.
 The deposit was first exploited in 1904, when John Albert Voorhees began to develop the property under the auspices of the California Asbestos Company.
 Work in the Voorhees deposit continued intermittently through 1927, when a company from Oakland leased the property.
 Over the ensuing years several companies attempted to develop the deposit, but it wasn’t until 1959 when control of the property was obtained by the Jefferson Lake Sulphur Company of New Orleans that work began in earnest.
 The company began an extensive exploration and development program, constructing a 2500-ton per day mill in 1961.
 At the height of production, the 500-acre mine milled asbestos in a $5 million dollar plant.
 Mined by a huge open pit, the asbestos was relatively free milling and the company continued to exploit the deposit until the 1980s, when asbestos was discovered to be carcinogenic and the operation shut down.
 The open pit is now used as an asbestos disposal site.